 A romantic getaway with Pepper Trail Resorts, Wayanad

-When I was looking for a short getaway from Bangalore with my husband, as I was in need of a relaxing break after all my wedding celebration, I came across this beautiful resort and found that it was exactly what I was looking for (perfect for a newly weds I say ;)).
-Tucked in the tropical rainforests of Western Ghats in Wayanad, India, this resort was surrounded by the invigorating wilderness and we felt like we were in a place, which was totally untouched.
+When I was looking for a short getaway from Bangalore with my husband, as I was in need of a relaxing break after all my wedding celebration, I came across this beautiful resort and found that it was exactly what I was looking for (perfect for newlyweds I say ;)).
+Tucked in the tropical rainforests of the Western Ghats in Wayanad, India, this resort was surrounded by the invigorating wilderness and we felt like we were in a place, which was totally untouched.

 The Pepper Trail resort is just a Kilometer from the Sultan Battery town and is set amidst the colonial coffee plantation which is spread across 200 acres of area with only three guest rooms.
 We had a hard choice to make, as we had to choose between the tree house and a colonial bungalow.
-Finally, I had to go for the colonial bungalow, as the tree house was unavailable for the dates we were planning to stay.
+Finally, I had to choose the colonial bungalow, as the tree house was unavailable for the dates we were planning to stay.

-Here comes the second best part of our stay at The Pepper Trails, we were served scrumptious, authentic Kerala three course meal through out our stay which was prepared and customized according to our needs.
+Here comes the second best part of our stay at The Pepper Trails, we were served scrumptious, authentic Kerala three course meal throughout our stay which was prepared and customized according to our needs.

 Our first meal was the lunch, as we arrived here early afternoon and it consisted of boiled rice, Mambazha Pulissery (sweet and tangy ripe mango curry), Cheera Thoran (Spinach stir fry), chutney, Vendakka Theeyal (Lady Finger curry) and Payasam for dessert.

 For dinner that night we were served Banana leaf Kizihi as a starter, local coconut and rice rotis with ladyfinger curry and Ela Ada with ice cream.
 Having eaten every bite of these we retired to bed early as we had started quite early from Bangalore that morning.